 Come discuss this and much more at the Overtime Heroics forums!

 Be sure to check out our partners at Repp Sports!
-They offer the first-ever crowd-sourced, no carb, no sugar, energy drink called RAZE, and much more!
-Use the link above or add the promo code OTH1 at checkout to get 30% off your order!
+They offer the first-ever crowd-sourced, no carb, no sugar, energy drink called RAZE and much more!
+Use the link above or add the promo code OTH1 at checkout to get 30% off of your order!